A fast algorithm for solving the lasso problem exactly without homotopy using differential inclusions: Introduction

-Coordinate descent methods are the state of the arts for high-dimensional BPDN because they are fast.
+\paragraph{Related work:} State-of-the-art algorithms for the lasso are divided roughly in three categories: coordinate descent methods~\cite{friedman2007pathwise,wu2008coordinate,friedman2010regularization,tibshirani2012strong}, first-order optimization algorithms such as FISTA or the PDHG~\cite{glowinski1975approximation,yin2008bregman,beck2009fast,chambolle2011first,chambolle2016introduction}, and homotopy algorithms~\cite{osborne2000new,osborne2000lasso,efron2004least,donoho2008fast,tibshirani2013lasso,bringmann2018homotopy}.
+We will focus only on these algorithms; other algorithms include the iteratively reweighted least squares algorithm~\cite{daubechies2004iterative}, Bayesian methods~\cite{park2008bayesian}, adaptive inverse scale space methods~\cite{burger2013adaptive}, specialized (quasi-) Newton methods~\cite{karimi2017imro}, fixed-point continuation methods~\cite{hale2008fixed}, and interior point methods~\cite{boyd2004convex}.
+See~\cite{zhao2023survey,bertsimas2020,li2020survey} for surveys and comparisons of different approaches.
+Coordinate descent methods are the state of the arts because they are fast.
 Key to their efficiency are so-called selection rules or heuristics~\cite{tibshirani2012strong,ghaoui2010safe,raj2016screening} that estimate, \textit{a priori}, the degree of sparsity of primal solutions.
-These methods, however, are known to suffer from algorithmic instability~\cite{barber2021stability} and therefore may produce inaccurate and unreliable numerical solutions.
+However, these methods suffer from algorithmic instability~\cite{barber2021stability} and may therefore produce inaccurate numerical solutions.
 First-order optimization algorithms, in contrast, are numerically accurate but less efficient in high dimensions.
-Finally, homotopy algorithms compute exact solutions paths to~\eqref{eq:BPDN_primal} but generally require technical assumptions to work, e.g., the uniqueness of the path and the ``one-at-a-time condition"~\cite{tibshirani2013lasso,efron2004least,osborne2000new}.
+Finally, homotopy algorithms compute exact solutions paths to~\eqref{eq:lasso_primal} but generally require technical assumptions to work, e.g., the uniqueness of the path and the ``one-at-a-time condition"~\cite{tibshirani2013lasso,efron2004least,osborne2000new}.
 These assumptions are difficult to verify and may not hold in practice.
 For example, the LARS algorithm fails to converge on simple examples~\cite[Proposition 4.1]{bringmann2018homotopy}.
-Moreover, all homotopy algorithms have exponential worst-case complexity~\cite{mairal2012complexity}, and while in practice they often converge somewhat fast, they are generally less efficient than coordinate descent methods.
+Moreover, all homotopy algorithms have exponential worst-case complexity~\cite{mairal2012complexity}, and while in practice they often converge fast, they are generally less efficient than coordinate descent methods.